 Our specialty is personal protective equipment (PPE).
 So you can bet that we pay very close attention to OSHA requirements for our products.
 Here’s what you need to know.

 Training is required on when to use PPE, how to use it, its limitations, care/maintenance/disposal, and the employee needs to demonstrate their knowledge.
 Retraining is required when the workplace changes or an employee demonstrates a lack of knowledge in PPE use.
-As a starting point we like the OSHA Fact Sheet Personal Protective Equipment.
+As a starting point, we like the OSHA Fact Sheet Personal Protective Equipment.

 When it comes to personal protective equipment and complying with OSHA regulations, we’ve got you covered.
 Whether it’s gloves, glasses, garments, or all three, you can find them at MCR Safety.